If your water changes are not lowering ammonia levels in your aquarium, don’t panic.

 This will allow you to track changes in your parameters and react based on those movements.
 If your ammonia isn’t dropping after a few days, slowly increase the amount of water changed each time until you see results.

 When fish are added to a tank that hasn’t completed the nitrogen cycle, their waste releases ammonia.
-A non-cycled aquarium doesn’t yet have the capability to break down fish waste and it’s easy for ammonia to reach toxic levels.
+A non-cycled aquarium doesn’t yet have the capability to break down fish waste and it’s easy for ammonia to reach toxic levels which can kill your fish.

 This is why I’m not a big fan of fish-in cycling.
 While some highly experienced fishkeepers can use this method without losing fish, it means keeping them in conditions that are less than optimal for their health.
 It’s an unnecessary risk and causes suffering to the fish.